priethor/xkcd-comic-gutenberg-block/README.md

 4. Activate the plugin in the WordPress Admin Panel under `Plugins` -> `Installed Plugins`

 ## TODOs
+- [ ] Improve the comic loading animation, both in the block itself and the Sidebar
 - [ ] Convert CSS to SCSS.
 - [ ] Add more options, like showing the comic date or not with a setting, with alignment options.
 - [ ] Create a WordPress endpoint to fetch commits from the official XKCD API using WordPress directly as proxy to avoid CORS and depending on a third-party API.